laserdisc-io/fs2-aws/README.md

 #### Testing
 TODO: Implement better test consumer

-For now, you can stubbed CommitableRecord and create a fs2.Stream to emit these records:
+For now, you can stub CommitableRecord and create a fs2.Stream to emit these records:
 ```scala
 val record = new Record()
   .withApproximateArrivalTimestamp(new Date())